- Search The Registry

 She was born Dorothy Dannenberg in New York City and grew up in Manhattan.
-She started at Wellesley College at the age of 16 and received her bachelor’s degree from Barnard College in 1934.
-After graduating, she worked as an editor and author of the weekly column, "Paris Notes," for Art News and for the Federal Writers Project as a writer in New York.
+She started at Wellesley College at 16 and received her bachelor’s degree from Barnard College in 1934.
+After graduating, she worked as an editor and author of the weekly column "Paris Notes" for Art News and for the Federal Writers Project as a writer in New York.

 In 1937, she married Phillip Sterling, who was also a writer.
 From 1941 to 1949, she was a researcher for Life magazine.
-Her first book, "Sophie and Her Puppies," a photo essay, was published in 1951, was followed by four others similar to it, but Sterling still did not consider herself a writer.
+Her first book, "Sophie and Her Puppies," was a photo essay published in 1951 and was followed by four others similar to it, but Sterling still did not consider herself a writer.

-It was at this time that she decided to write a book about women that would "empower girls."
-Her research on Harriet Tubman at the Schomburg Collection in New York City presented the opportunity of writing biographies about Blacks.
-"Freedom Train: The Story of Harriet Tubman," was published in 1954.
-During this time Sterling served as a consulting editor on Black history for Firebird Books, Scholastic, Beacon Press, and Doubleday.
-She was an active member of the NAACP and many of her books focus on Black history, the American Civil Rights movement, and African American biographies.
+At this time, she decided to write a book about women that would "empower girls."
+Her research on Harriet Tubman at the Schomburg Collection in New York City presented the opportunity to write biographies about blacks.
+"Freedom Train: The Story of Harriet Tubman" was published in 1954.
+During this time, Sterling was a consulting editor on black history for Firebird Books, Scholastic, Beacon Press, and Doubleday.
+She was an active member of the NAACP, and many books focus on Black history, the American Civil Rights movement, and African American biographies.

 She died on December 1, 2008.